Bloomreach Cloud Restrictions and Limitations

 The following default restrictions are in place, values may differ for an individual stack:

-- Maximum of 4 environments.
+- Maximum of 4 environments (for more contact your Account Manager).

 - Maximum of 1 production environment.